weianzhu/Klotski-Java-Solver/README.md

 ﻿# Summary

 Klotski, also called 华容道 in Chinese, is a block-sliding puzzle game.
 You can find more information on [wikipedia](https://en.wikipedia.org/wiki/Klotski).
-This is a Java program that uses width-first search to solve the puzzle.
-It is basically a simple version of Dijkstra algorithm.
+This is a Java program that uses width-first search to find the best solution to the puzzle.
+It is basically a simple version of [Dijkstra algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 A sample output of the program is in SampleOutput.html.

 # Implementation Notes

 The program counts moving one block two steps consecutively as one move.
 It takes some extra work for the program than just countiing the single-step moves.

-The program utilizes a 64-bit long data type to represent the image of the board.
+There are actually two programs here, using two different data structure.
+One uses a conventional object model.
+Another uses a 64-bit long data type to represent the image of the board.
 This allows filtering out invalid moves efficiently by using bit operations.
 For the classic layout 横刀立马, it takes < 0.1 second on a PC with Intel i7-6500U 2.5GHz CPU to solve the puzzle.
-An ealier version of the program using a more conventional object model took about 0.4 seconds.
+The program using a more conventional object model takes about 0.4 seconds.

 Here is the idea of how to represent the board in bits: My initial thought was to use 1 for an occupied cell and 0 for an empty one.
 Then the classic board of 横刀立马 would look like this: